Emily's February training advice

 This month you should, for a start, be aiming to get outside.
 I know it’s tempting to swap a long cold ride for a turbo session, or some cross-training in the pool or gym, but this isn’t just about building strength.
 You’ll also need to get used to riding in different weather conditions (yes, it does sometimes rain in France in July, and it can get surprisingly cold on those high mountain passes), and to figure out the logistics of long outdoor rides – what sort of kit to carry, how to carry it, what to eat and drink, and how to get your bike set up comfortably and efficiently.
 Fixing a puncture in the rain is never going to be fun, but far better if you’re not doing it for the first time halfway up the Tourmalet.
 (If you need any further incentive, I’d recommend this meditation from Jo Burt on “the vanishing art of just shutting up and pedalling.”)

-In case you need any more convincing, read this very persuasive blog post, by coach Holly Seear, which offers 12 good reasons why cyclists should do yoga.
+In case you need any more convincing, read this persuasive article which explains why cycling and yoga belong together.

 Work on your weaknesses

 As we all know, the only way to get over your fears and aversions is to face up to them.
-Plan one session a week to address your problem area, set yourself mini targets (e.g. “I will cut 30 seconds off my time on that hill,” or “I will go on three club runs this month”), and make sure you reward yourself once you’ve hit them.
+Plan one session a week to address your problem area, set yourself mini targets (e.g. “I will cut 30 seconds off my time on that hill,” or “I will go tackle that climb 3 times this month”), and make sure you reward yourself once you’ve hit them.
 If this strategy results in a couple of minor meltdowns – this may sound strange, but – so much the better!
-You’ll have enough on your plate in France in July, so better to get the crises of confidence out the way now.
+You’ll have enough on your plate in France in September, so better to get the crises of confidence out the way now.

 With that in mind, this month’s book recommendation will help you get your head (and legs) around the intricacies of training for a long-distance event.